-8.5.8 Credit-portfolio management
+8.5.7 Credit-portfolio management

 Internal credit-portfolio models operated on a decentralized basis in the material management units are used together with value-at-risk methods to quantify unexpected losses from lending and trading business.
 The credit value-at-risk reduced by the expected loss is referred to as the risk capital requirement for transactions subject to credit risk.
+Credit value-at-risk is calculated on the basis of a holding period of 1 year and a confidence level of 99.9 percent.
 The risk capital requirement quantifies the risk of unexpected losses if default or migration events were to materialize.